webdevKieran/doslabs/README.md

 ---

-To run the script.sh run: 'bash script'sh'
+To run the script.sh run: 'bash script.sh'